 Lake Superior Provincial Park

-This pictograph site is one of the few easily accessible in Ontario.
+This pictograph site is one of the few that are easily accessible in Ontario.
 The route is closed from mid-September to mid-May and when the lake is rough.

 Stop at the park’s Visitor Centre to learn more about the history and culture of the area.